kintoandar/kintoandar.github.io/_posts/2017-01-17-Survival-guide-to-tech-conferences.md

 <br>
 Almost everybody likes to meet new people, but sometimes it can be frightening, depending on who you’re talking to, or even on your own personality.
 In either case, it’s once again important to get out of your comfort zone and, for me, the key element to have in mind when approaching others is *empathy*.<br>
 <br>
 You should always do your homework so you know whom is present at the event and whom you want to meet.
-It’s also important to have a sense on when you should introduce yourself and how can you engage in conversation and make a good first impression.
+It’s also important to have a sense of when you should introduce yourself and how can you engage in conversation and make a good first impression.

 ##### Do your homework (but don’t be a stalker)